gkbeg/AC_working_group/README.md

 - Reduces volume to 0 and mutes

+- Alters closing lid settings to `Do Nothing`

-- Opens chrome (maximized) to a URL
+- Opens chrome (maximized) to a specified URL